PuneetGopinath/Sanitizers/README.md

  * Sanitize strings and arrays
  * Namespaced to prevent name clashes
- * Built-in tests
+ * PHP 5.3.0 support
- * Examples for how-to use BKS
+ * Examples for how-to use BK Sanitizers
- * Sanitize urls
  * Use configuration from ini file
  * Easy to Use
  * And many more...